Psychology

 -

-The Quincy College Liberal Arts Program is to provide the student with a breadth of program offerings in a chosen field of study.
+The Quincy College Liberal Arts Program is to provide the student with a breadth of program offerings in a chosen field of study such as sociology.

 -